Accessibility statement

 Preparation of this accessibility statement

-This statement was prepared on 2nd October 2020 by Arden and Greater East Midlands Commissioning Support Unit on behalf of Walsall Healthcare NHS Trust.
-It was last reviewed on 12th March 2021 by Walsall Healthcare NHS Trust.
-This website was last tested on 25th February 2021 and was carried out by Walsall Healthcare NHS Trust.
+This statement was prepared on 2 October 2020 by Arden and Greater East Midlands Commissioning Support Unit on behalf of Walsall Healthcare NHS Trust.
+It was last reviewed on 24 November 2023 by Walsall Healthcare NHS Trust.